Shajar87/Project_Portfolio/Zomato Restaurants readme.md

 2. Renamed some columns for of making the analysis easier.
 3. Filled NAN values with mean of the column.
 - Exploratory data analysis e.g.
-1. Locations which are best under Rs.
+1. Found locations which are best under Rs.
 1000 budget for 2 persons.
 2. Plotted heatmap to show correlation between the .
-3. Location which has most number of restuarants.
+3. Found location which has most number of restuarants.
 4. Compared online/offline order with respective rates.
-5. Favourite cuisine in Banglore etc.
+5. Found Favourite cuisine in Banglore etc.